EddeDev/SMIM/README.md

-# SMIM
-Scrap Mechanic Image Maker
+# Scrap Mechanic Image Maker

 How to use: